In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Sunbasket smoky spice blend (onion powder - granulated garlic - sweet smoked paprika)

 - 1 organic avocado

 - 4 or 5 sprigs organic fresh cilantro

 Calories 440, Total Fat 22g (28% DV), Sat.
 Fat 3g (15% DV), Trans Fat 0g, Cholest.
 70mg (23% DV), Sodium 140mg (6% DV), Total Carb.
 37g (13% DV), Fiber 15g (54% DV), Total Sugars 8g (Incl.
 0g Added Sugars, 0% DV), Protein 34g

 Sodium does not include pantry salt; for reference, ⅛; teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans.

 Heat the oven to 400°F.

 - Cut away any core from the cabbage; coarsely chop the cabbage.

-- Peel and thinly slice half the onion for the fish; coarsely chop the remaining onion for the salsa.
-[Peel and thinly slice 1 onion; peel and coarsely chop 1 onion.]
+- Peel and thinly slice half the onion for the fish; coarsely chop the remaining onion half for the salsa.
+[Peel and thinly slice 1 onion; peel and coarsely chop the remaining onion.]

 - Pat the fish dry with a paper towel (if using king salmon, cut in half crosswise).
 Season with salt and pepper and rub all over with the smoky spice blend.